sachin-iitd/Airshot/interpol-forecast/README.md

 ### Benchmarking Modes

-In different algorithms, we use the `canada`variable to control the datasets (and usable mode) being used.
+In different algorithms, we use the `locid`variable to control the datasets (and usable mode) being used.

 `0` enables the Delhi dataset benchmarking for Nov 12, 2020 to Jan 30, 2021